MrToph/cmichelio/README.md

 * [x] Make mobile responsive
 * [ ] Add drip widget?
 * [ ] Write plugin that reads markdown svgs and copies them over modifying the markdown. like `gatsby-remark-images`.
 Done by `copy` plugin.
+* [ ] Twitter breaks with `widgets.js:formatted:2764 Uncaught (in promise) Error: sandbox not initialized at e.addRootClass (widgets.js:formatted:2764)`
 * [ ] Document everything.
 That we have two crosspost scripts.
 They resolve relative urls to absolute ones, etc. That's why we need the custom plugin that copies over the stuff.

 1. Solution